Psoriasis Isn't Contagious And Other Myths Busted

 Phototherapy (Light Therapy)

-Light therapy involves exposing the skin to natural or artificial ultraviolet (UV) light under the supervision of a doctor.
+Light therapy involves exposing the skin to natural or artificial ultraviolet (UV) light under a doctor's supervision.
 UVB light, a specific band of UV light used in dermatology to treat various inflammatory conditions, can slow skin cell growth and reduce inflammation.

 Systemic Medications